eclipse-theia/theia-website/src/docs/json_rpc.md

 The magic here is that this `ConnectionHandler` type is bound to a ContributionProvider.
-A central `MessagingContribution` picks up all registered connection handlers an when this contribution is initialized it t creates a websocket channel for all bound `ConnectionHandlers`.
+A central `MessagingContribution` picks up all registered connection handlers an when this contribution is initialized it creates a websocket channel for all bound `ConnectionHandlers`.
 To save resources the hood all `MessagingContributions` are routed over one websocket connection (multiplexing).